Welko/rtvis-webgpu-tutorial/README.md

   - Enable the flags listed here: [https://github.com/gpuweb/gpuweb/wiki/Implementation-Status#chromium-chrome-edge-etc](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status#chromium-chrome-edge-etc)
 - MacOS: Chrome or Safari (macOS Tahoe 26 or later)

-First steps:
+### Local Development

+This assumes that you have [Node.js](https://nodejs.org/en), git and a code editor.

 - Clone this repository (`git clone https://github.com/Welko/rtvis-webgpu-tutorial`)
-- Open `index.html` on your favorite WebGPU-capable browser (no server needed).
-On Windows, your URL will look something like `file:///C:/Projects/rtvis-webgpu-tutorial/index.html`
-- Open `tutorial.js` in your favorite IDE.
+- Open `src/tutorial.js` in your favorite IDE.
 All your Javascript code will go there.
-- If you want a smoother workflow, we recommend using a [live server](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server)

-Other resources:
+- Open a terminal and navigate to this folder.
+- Run `npm ci` to install the development server
+- Run `npm run start` and start developing

+### Online Development (alternative)

+If you do not have Node.js installed, you can ...
+TODO: fill this out

+### Resources

 - [Tutorial slides](slides.pdf)
 - [WebGPU Fundamentals](https://webgpufundamentals.org/)
 - [WebGPU Shading Language (WGSL) Tutorial](https://webgpufundamentals.org/webgpu/lessons/webgpu-wgsl.html)